 Alison is bringing to Goldsmiths leading expertise in criminal justice and the legal profession, that feeds into our public engagement work on criminal justice and the LLB Law with Criminal Justice and Human Rights programme, and further strengthens Goldsmiths’ distinctive provision for the enhancement of career skills.

-Alison Levitt is a practising QC at leading barristers chambers 2 Hare Court.
-She was previously the principal legal adviser to the Director of Public Prosecutions (DPP), advising the DPP in relation to the highest level of prosecution cases (2009-2014) and writing the Code for Crown Prosecutors, and after that Partner and the Head of Business Crime in major international law firm Mischon de Reya LLP, where she started the White Collar Crime and Investigations department.
+Alison is a Circuit Judge sitting at Snaresbrook Crown Court.
+Before she was appointed to the Bench, she was a practising KC at leading barristers chambers 2 Hare Court.
+She was previously the Principal Legal Advisor to the Director of Public Prosecutions (DPP), advising the DPP in relation to the highest level of prosecution cases (2009-2014) and policy, and after that Partner and the Head of Business Crime in major international law firm Mishcon de Reya LLP, where she started the White Collar Crime and Investigations department.

 Sir Nice has practiced as a barrister since 1971 and is renowned for leading the prosecution of Slobodan Milošević, former President of Serbia.
 Much of his work since has been connected to cases before the permanent International Criminal Court – Sudan, Kenya, Libya – or pro bono for victims groups in Iran, Burma, North Korea.